UTokyo-FieldPhenomics-Lab/GrainCountingP2PNet/README.md

-# GrainCountingNet: An RGB image-based phenotyping system for assessing spikelet fertility in rice panicles
+# GrainCountingP2PNet: An RGB image-based phenotyping system for assessing spikelet fertility in rice panicles

 \[link to paper \]